Sammy-Sekhon/Multi-Robot-Lego-Assembly/README.md

 One thing to note,\
     Everytime you call the movement function for any arm, the entire process stops until the arm has been moved to that position
 ### Main.py
-Runs through all the initializations, as in intialize the robots, and the motors, with generating and reading the instructions form the ldr file for the lego instrucitons and finally iniialize the SharedData whcih stores the state variables for the machines.
-After which it starts the multithreading for the movment arm 102, and camera arm 101.
+Runs through all the initializations, as in initialize the robots, and the motors, with generating and reading the instructions from the LDR file for the lego instrucitons and finally initialize the SharedData which stores the state variables for the machines.
+After which it starts the multithreading for the movement arm 102, and camera arm 101.
 While initializing the sharedData, a call to the assemble.py file's set pick obj is done.
-Where the index is set to the class number of the next object to be picked read from the ldr file.
+Where the index is set to the class number of the next object to be picked read from the LDR file.

 ### Niryo_Vision.py
-Once the initializations sequnece is setup the execution moves to the niryo_vision.py file, where you are introduced to the vision(ned2,share) function.
+Once the initialization sequence is done, the execution moves to the niryo_vision.py file, where you are introduced to the vision(ned2,share) function.
 Here ned2 will be 101 arm which was initialized in the main.py file, and you are also introduced to the
     share.update; this is the state variable that ensures that the camera captures when the arm is done moving and no multithreading issues occur.
 Then in the loop, it sends the images captured through the fisheye lens, undistorts them and sends the image to the YOLO world model.